robl0377/Le2LeJosEv3/README.md

 ## How To Use
 If you want to use the _Le2LeJosEv3_ Library in your own LeJOS EV3 project, do one of the following:
-1. Just include the _le2lejosev3.jar_ file in your project's classpath.
-The LeJOS EV3 Eclipse plugin will download the _le2lejosev3.jar_ file to the EV3 brick automatically before running your program.
+1. Include the _le2lejosev3.jar_ file in your Eclipse project's classpath.
+The LeJOS EV3 Eclipse plugin will download the _le2lejosev3.jar_ file to the EV3 Brick automatically before running your program.
-2. Just copy the Java source files in the packages _le2lejosev3.pblocks_ and _le2lejosev3.logging_ into your project's source location.
+2. Copy the Java source files in the packages _le2lejosev3.pblocks_ and _le2lejosev3.logging_ into your project's source location.

-Anyways, the LeJOS EV3 Eclipse plugin will download the main program to the EV3 brick and run it there.
+Anyways, the LeJOS EV3 Eclipse plugin will download the main program to the EV3 Brick and run it there.

 ## Projects
 The following projects - that I am aware of - use the _Le2LeJosEv3_ Library: